Make Your Logs Work for You

 • Log4j2 is widely adopted in the Java community due to its rich feature set and performance benefits, including asynchronous logging, which is not a native feature in Java logging.

-• Log4j2 provides richer exception handling with support for stack trace filtering which is not as developed in Java logging.
+• Log4j2 offers more robust exception handling, including support for stack trace filtering, which is not as well-developed in Java logging.

 • Log4j2 generally offers higher performance, especially with asynchronous logging, as compared to Java logging.

-The most obvious benefit is levels allow you to search and filter your log entries according to their severity.
+The most obvious benefit of a logging framework is the levels, which enable you to search and filter log entries based on their severity.
 That way, you can prevent a “needle in a haystack” kind of situation.
 Imagine having to find the one error entry among thousands of normal events.

-You can go a step further and configure your logging so log entries are written to different destinations according to their levels, which can make it even easier to find the messages you’re looking for.
+You can take it a step further and configure your logging to write log entries to different destinations according to their levels, which can make it even easier to find the messages you’re looking for.

 Additionally, you can use levels to control the granularity of your logging.
-In the development environment, you could set the application’s level to the minimum level, so everything is logged.
-On the other hand, in the production environment, you typically wouldn’t want to record everything, so you’d set the level as INFO.
+In the development environment, you can set the application’s level to the minimum level, so everything is logged.
+On the other hand, in the production environment, you typically wouldn’t want to record everything, so you’d set the level to INFO.

 Write Meaningful Log Entries

-There’s nothing more frustrating than trying to troubleshoot unexpected application behavior, opening the logs… only to find they contain meaningless, contextless messages.
+There’s nothing more frustrating than trying to troubleshoot unexpected application behavior, only to open the logs and find they contain meaningless, contextless messages.

 Don’t do this to your fellow developers.
-Create meaningful log messages, rich with context, so they have enough information to understand the event and resolve the issue.
+Create meaningful log messages rich with context, so they provide enough information to understand the event and resolve the issue.
 Instead of a generic “Operation failed” message, be more specific, such as “Data export to .csv format failed.”
 You should also include relevant metadata in your event messages.
 At a minimum, you should include:

-• A timestamp.
-It’s not much use knowing something happened but not when.
-Add a timestamp to your log files.
-Spare your fellow devs the pain of trying to figure out time zones by logging in UTC (or local time plus offset).
+• A timestamp: It’s not much use knowing something happened, unless you know when it happened.
+Add a timestamp to your log entries.
+Spare your fellow developers the pain of trying to figure out time zones by logging in UTC (or local time plus offset).
 While you’re at it, use the ISO-8601 format for the timestamp.

-• The ID of the thread.
-This is priceless when logging from a multi-threaded application.
-It is also critical if you are thinking about deploying an Application Performance Monitoring tool, like SolarWinds Observability SaaS (formerly known as SolarWinds Observability)
+• The ID of the thread: This is priceless when logging from a multi-threaded application.
+It is also critical if you are considering deploying an Application Performance Monitoring tool, such as SolarWinds Observability SaaS.

 • The name of the class from which the event originated.